gangstead/atom-incremental-search/README.md

 In the find control, pressing `cmd-e` (OS X) or `ctrl-e` (Windows & Linux) will copy text from the text editor into the find control.

 When a search is started, the find control is empty.
-If there is a selection in the code editor, the first slurp will copy the selection.
+If there is a selection in the text editor, the first slurp will copy it.
 Otherwise it will copy from the cursor to the end of the current word.

 Once a search has begun, slurping copies from the end of the current result to the next word boundary.
 If a search has begun and there are no results, slurping will do nothing.